9 Cape Town Beaches: The Best Spots For A Great Escapade

 Actually, that’s not the official name of this Cape Town beach but rather what the nearby resort is called.
 Nevertheless, that’s how it is known among Capetonians and tourists.

-You can spend hours walking along or climbing atop the fine-sand dunes.
-Then, you can gather colourful pebbles and try to make a rock-balancing tower.
+You can spend hours walking along or climbing atop the fine sand dunes.
+Then, you can gather colorful pebbles and try to make a rock-balancing tower.

 However, the best thing to do at Dolphin Beach is to admire the imposing sight of Table Mountain, Cape Town’s most distinguishable landmark.